Hacking the waveRAPID Data Fitting

 )

 To estimate the kinetic parameters from the noisy response data, we first need to smooth the observed response and compute its derivative.
 The derivative will be used in the direct estimation method to construct the observation matrix and vector for parameter estimation.
 Noisy data can lead to artifacts in this derivative, so smoothing is essential to obtain reliable estimates.
+The influence of the smoothing parameter on the fit quality is further explored in Section 2.5.1, where we evaluate different values of the smoothing parameter in the context of increased noise in the data.

 Here, we use a smoothing spline to fit the observed response_data and then compute the derivative of the smoothed response dR_dt (Figure 2).